pynat/probabilistic_trading_strategies_solana/README.md

 ![Accuracy](images/accuracy_xgboost.png)

 High accuracy 68.1% and high precision (73.1%) for positive class predictions, but recall (54.3%) shows the need for improvement, especially in correctly identifying Class 1 signals.

 Used SHAP values for feature selection and interpretability.
+Here you can see the most important features for the model.

 ![Beeswarm Plot](images/beeswarm_xgboost.png)